bruno-braga/open_mas_docker_opt/README.md

 ```
 docker-compose -f docker-compose-local.yaml  up -d
 ```
 You can also use the regular `docker-compose.yaml` file, which has the same content as the `docker-compose-local.yaml`.
+We're keeping this file for older tutorials.
 So, if you're using the regular one, you don't need to specify the file, just use the command:
 ```
 docker-compose up -d
 ```